Monogamy relations for relativistically causal correlations: Introduction

-In this article, we demonstrate conceptual implications of allowing the most general relativistically causal correlations.
-While the examples considered in~\cite{shimony,GPR_jam,HR_jam,HR_jam2} seem to suggest that causality is relaxed in a somewhat innocent way, we show that in more complicated multi-party setups, these correlations have to satisfy a new type of monogamy relation.
-The special feature of these relations is that they relate the influences of independent, space-like separated variables.
-We argue that this shows that this type of correlation is highly non-local.
+{ Here}, we demonstrate conceptual implications of allowing the most general relativistically causal correlations.
+While the examples considered in~\cite{shimony,GPR_jam,HR_jam,HR_jam2} seem to suggest that causality is relaxed in a somewhat innocent way, we show that in more complicated multi-party setups, these correlations have to satisfy a new type of monogamy relation (Section~\ref{sec:monogamy}).
+The special feature of these relations is that they relate the influences { that} independent, space-like separated variables { can have}.
+We argue that this type of correlation is highly non-local {in a new way}.

-Furthermore, an absence of causal loops does not explain, what mechanisms may lead to general relativistically causal correlations.
-For understanding in what sense such correlations can be generated in an information theoretic task or used by an adversary to tamper with a cryptographic protocols, the mechanisms leading to such correlations and the control different parties may have over them are, however, important.
+Furthermore, {correlations alone do not explain, what mechanisms they might arise from.} For understanding in what sense correlations can be generated in an information theoretic task or used by an adversary to tamper with a cryptographic protocol, { these mechanisms} and the control different parties may have over them are, however, important.
 Despite the lack of a full explanation, a partial intuition of such a mechanism was given in~\cite{GPR_jam}, where there is a ``jammer'', \emph{who has access to a jamming device which he can activate, at will}~\cite{GPR_jam}.

-We show here, that our monogamy relations can be used to rule out the explanation of correlations in terms of a mechanism that an agent can partially control or activate, as such a mechanism would allow for a superluminal transfer of information.
-Thus the above intuition is inadequate in general.
+We show here, that our monogamy relations can be used to rule out the explanation of correlations in terms of a mechanism that an agent can {(partially)} control or activate, as such { control} would allow for a superluminal transfer of information.
+Thus the above intuition is inadequate in \chanfin{the more} general \chanfin{scenarios we consider}.
 We go on to discuss further problems the monogamy relations create for other potential explanations of such a mechanism as well as for causal modelling.
-This work thus restricts the type of possible explanations of relativistically causal correlations, making it questionable that these correlations will be realised by a physical theory.
+This work thus restricts the type of possible explanations of relativistically causal correlations, \chanfin{calling into question whether} these correlations will be realised by a physical theory (Section~\ref{sec:signalling}).